 Body searches in prison: specific risks for women, LGBTIQA+ persons and family members

 This panel will bring together representatives from prison administration, independent monitoring bodies, NGOs and family members to discuss the main challenges and promising practices related to body searches of women and LGBTIQA+ persons deprived of liberty, as well as family members visiting their relatives in prison, with a view to advancing gender-responsive criminal justice systems and prevent ill-treatment.
-The discussion will draw on country-specific developments and global trends, including from the recent Global Report on Women in Prison developed by the APT jointly with National Preventive Mechanisms from 46 countries.

-Spanish and Portuguese
+Languages spoken: English, Spanish and Portuguese

-Interpretation available: ES / POR / FR
+Interpretation available in: EN / ES / POR / FR

 Speakers